Fer-Bonilla/solidity-voting-contract-example/README.md

 (ii) When (i) holds, the percentage of blank votes should be less or equal to 15%.
 Otherwise, there is no winner.

 - The contract should not accept any funds sent to it.
 Any funds sent to the contract (e.g., by accident) should be returned to the sender.

+## Project structure and dependencies

+1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.
+2. 'scripts': Holds two scripts to deploy a contract.
+It is explained below.
+3. 'tests': Contains one test file for 'Ballot' contract with unit tests in Solidity.

+SCRIPTS

+The 'scripts' folder contains example async/await scripts for deploying the 'Storage' contract.
+For the deployment of any other contract, 'contractName' and 'constructorArgs' should be updated (along with other code if required).
+Scripts have full access to the web3.js and ethers.js libraries.